Site transparency reference

 Beta Calculators The calculator is public while online testing and review continue.
 The label does not change the educational-only nature of the calculator.

-Being reviewed Unavailable or maintenance pages The page or item is under review before it is restored, rebuilt, or expanded.
-This is an availability label, not a source-approval label.
+Temporarily unavailable Unavailable or maintenance pages The page or item is not currently available and may be restored, rebuilt, or expanded later.
+This is an availability label, not a source-approval or quality label.

 Label Axis Meaning Typical use

-Annual review Review cadence The item is normally checked once per year or when the source changes.
+Annual source check Review cadence The item is normally checked once per year or when the source changes.
 Tax brackets, contribution limits, projection assumptions, annual benefit values.

 Quarterly review Review cadence The item is normally checked quarterly.
 OAS/GIS payment tables and CRA prescribed interest rates.